 Teachers have reported issues with Chromebooks and Linux systems on some teaching platforms.
 Some companies run their software on Google Chrome, so you may need to download this browser.
 Some companies allow you to teach from a tablet (like an iPad) or phone, but the majority require a new-ish laptop or desktop.

-If you’re using a laptop, a stand ($19AUD on Amazon) that elevates your webcam to eye level is really helpful if you can’t adjust your chair, although a stack of books or a shoebox will also do in a pinch.
+If you’re using a laptop, a stand (≈$50AUD on eBay Australia) that elevates your webcam to eye level is really helpful if you can’t adjust your chair, although a stack of books or a shoebox will also do in a pinch.
 Remember, try and get the webcam to as close to your eye level as possible, as you don’t want your students staring up into your nostrils or feel like you are looking down on them from a great height.

 If you have a less than 5 year old laptop, you should have a integrated webcam that will be sufficient.
 If you are working on a desktop computer, you may need to purchase one.
-We recommend that you aim for 1080p (at 30fps) for best video quality.
-Also, note if the webcam you want to purchase is compatible with your operating system (Windows/OS) before buying as many released this year are only compatible with the newest version of major iOS/operating systems.
+Aim for 1080p (at 30fps) for best video quality.

 After good lighting and a quality microphone, a good webcam will set you apart in the job interview and make your classes much higher high quality, so it’s worth the extra expense if you can afford it.